adairh/adairh/README.md

 ### Hello there!
-🔭 I’m a student of Ho Chi Minh University of Technology and Education!</br>
+🔭 I’m a student of Ho Chi Minh city University of Technology and Education!</br>
 🌱 I’m currently learning Java, C/C++, Python and other Website's languages.
 My favorite is Java!</br>
 ⚡ I love Lana Del Rey!
 <br>